sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 Subtitution
 ~~~~~~~~~~~

-Given a substitution, let's say for example the Fibonnacci substitution :
+Given a substitution, let's say for example the Fibonnacci substitution:

 ..
 MATH::
     \left\{